kotlin-hands-on/hands-on/Introduction to Coroutines/04_Suspend.md

 We'll discuss how exactly it works a bit later.

 To make use of this functionality, you'll need the latest version of Retrofit library (`2.5.1-SNAPSHOT` at the moment).
-For this tutorial, you don't need to change anything, the right version is already specified in the project dependencies.
+For this tutorial, you don't need to change anything; the right version is already specified in the project dependencies.

 Note that now `getOrgRepos` returns the result directly instead of returning `Call`.
-If the result is unsuccessful, the exception is thrown.
+If the result is unsuccessful, an exception is thrown.

-Alternatively, Retrofit allows to return the result wrapped in `Response`.
+Alternatively, Retrofit allows returning the result wrapped in `Response`.
 In this case, you manually get the result body and check for errors.
 We'll use the `Response` versions in this tutorial.